-A good quality collar and lead is all you need.
+A good quality collar and lead is all you need to walk your dog.
 Your dog may need a martingale collar if it has a small head.
 You may need a muzzle if you feel you need more certainty about your dog's behaviour - but you may be able to address this behaviour with training.

-I don't advise the use of harnesses, or muzzle or head collars.
-They are a quick fix, but don't tackle underlying problems.
+I don't advise the use of harnesses, or muzzle or head collars to solve a behaviour problem, like pulling, for example.
+They are a quick fix, but don't tackle the underlying problems.

 Here's my caveat: for some dogs in some situations, a nose or muzzle harness - sometimes called a Halti - is a useful and relatively gentle, quick and temporary fix that allows you to tackle more important problems.
 Think about the bigger picture of what you're trying to achieve and why.
 Consider not using a Halti once you've addressed the other more important problems, and learn other means of force-free control too to ensure you have a wide range of tools to use in different situations.
 Read this article for some more guidance on using Haltis.

-'Choke chains', and collars with inward-facing barbs are based on negative reinforcement and are seldom used as intended in any case.
+'Choke chains', and collars with inward-facing barbs are based on negative reinforcement and are seldom fitted or used as intended in any case.

 Harnesses can make pulling easier.
 They are also often designed with the assumption that the dog is always pulling forward.
 When the dog doesn't pull forward, the dog can easily slip the harness.